List of Gillingham F.C. records and statistics: Notes

 D. Cascarino is placed higher than Gibbs, and Morgan higher than Westwood, as they reached their goals totals in fewer matches.

-E. The club has in the past claimed that goalkeeper Freddie Fox made his one appearance for England in 1925 while registered with Gillingham.
-It is possible that he was still with Gillingham when the team selection was announced, but he left the club to join Millwall nearly a month before the match actually took place.
+E. The club has in the past claimed that goalkeeper Freddie Fox made his one appearance for England in May 1925 while on Gillingham's books.
+Although he was still with Gillingham when the team selection was announced, he was transferred to Millwall days later, roughly four weeks before the match actually took place.

 F. This was the first match for the club's first team, but it was preceded by the first match for the club's reserve team, which occurred earlier on the same day.